Michaelszeng/diffusion-policy-drake/README.md

-# Diffusion Policy Experiments
+# Planar Pushing with Diffusion Policy in Drake

-Michael's personal diffusion policy experiments/implementation/research in the Robot Locomotion Group, based off of [original diffusion policy paper](https://diffusion-policy.cs.columbia.edu/) and work done by Abhinav Agarwal and Adam Wei.
+Experimentation platform for planar pushing tasks in the [Drake](https://drake.mit.edu/) simulator.
+Based off work done by Abhinav Agarwal and Adam Wei in [[1](https://arxiv.org/abs/2503.22634)].

+This repo contains the planar pushing environments.
+They can be used for things like teleop data collection, Graph-of-Convex-Sets (GCS) expert automated data collection, and diffusion policy evaluation.
+For diffusion policy evaluation, this repo integrates with the training repo [diffusion-policy-experiments](https://github.com/Michaelszeng/diffusion-policy-experiments).

 ## Installation